 You can even hire professional PowerPoint specialists to help you design a deck that effectively sells your pitch.

-To Sum It Up: Learn the Tools and the Trade
+Learn the Tools and the Trade

 Presentation skills and techniques are acquired over time.
 Some spend hours practicing to gain them, while others have built them up over their careers.
 The same thing goes for knowing your business well enough to sell it.

 Finally, make your deck simple but packed with meaningful content.
 Don’t use them as your cue cards.
-Instead, use them to emphasize what you have to say.
+Instead, use them to emphasize what you want to say.
 With enough practice, you’ll know how to best persuade a crowd by combining all these factors into a great sales presentation.

 Aitchison, J. Cutting Edge Advertising: How to Create the World’s Best Print for Brands in the 21st Century.
 Singapore, New York: Prentice Hall, 2004.